elisoncampos/reactive_views/README.md

 - **Client-Side Hydration Islands**: Automatic hydration of React components on the client with minimal overhead
 - **Batch Rendering**: Render multiple components in a single SSR request for improved performance
 - **Tree Rendering**: Support for nested component composition with true React component trees
-- **Full-Page TSX.ERB Rendering**: Write entire pages in TypeScript/JSX with ERB evaluation and Rails partials
+- **Full-Page TSX.ERB Rendering + Hydration**: Write entire pages in TypeScript/JSX with ERB evaluation and Rails partials, then hydrate them with the same hooks you rely on in a standalone React app
 - **Automatic Props Inference**: TypeScript AST parsing extracts required props from component signatures, ensuring only necessary data is sent to SSR
 - **Component Caching**: Configurable TTL-based caching for rendered components
 - **Flexible Component Naming**: Supports PascalCase, snake_case, camelCase, and kebab-case naming conventions